tokamak-network/DRB-node/README.md

 ### Core Functions
 Below are the core functions and their responsibilities across different components:

-## Leader Node (leaderNode.go)
+### Leader Node (leaderNode.go)

-RunLeaderNode: Initializes the Leader Node, processes incoming commit data, and generates Merkle roots when all commitments are received.
+- **RunLeaderNode**: Initializes the Leader Node, processes incoming commit data, and generates Merkle roots when all commitments are received.
-handleCommitRequest: Processes CVS commit data from regular nodes.
+- **handleCommitRequest**: Processes CVS commit data from regular nodes.
-generateMerkleRoot: Generates the Merkle Root from the collected CVS values.
+- **generateMerkleRoot**: Generates the Merkle Root from the collected CVS values.
-submitMerkleRoot: Submits the Merkle Root to Ethereum.
+- **submitMerkleRoot**: Submits the Merkle Root to Ethereum.
-monitorCommits: Monitors the status of commitments from regular nodes, checks for completed rounds, and triggers necessary actions such as generating random numbers.
+- **monitorCommits**: Monitors the status of commitments from regular nodes, checks for completed rounds, and triggers necessary actions such as generating random numbers.

-## Regular Node (regularNode.go)
+### Regular Node (regularNode.go)

-RunRegularNode: Initializes the Regular Node, checks deposits, and sends commitments to the Leader Node.
+- **RunRegularNode**: Initializes the Regular Node, checks deposits, and sends commitments to the Leader Node.
-sendCommitToLeader: Sends the generated commit (CVS) to the Leader Node.
+- **sendCommitToLeader**: Sends the generated commit (CVS) to the Leader Node.
-sendCosToLeader: Sends the Commitment Output (COS) to the Leader Node after verification.
+- **sendCosToLeader**: Sends the Commitment Output (COS) to the Leader Node after verification.
-generateRandomNumber: Generates a random number after all commitments have been received and processed.
+- **generateRandomNumber**: Generates a random number after all commitments have been received and processed.
-checkActivationStatus: Checks if the Regular Node's Ethereum Address (EOA) is activated for a given round.
+- **checkActivationStatus**: Checks if the Regular Node's Ethereum Address (EOA) is activated for a given round.

-## Helper Functions for Leader Node (leaderNode_helper/)
+### Helper Functions for Leader Node (leaderNode_helper/)

-StartSecretValueRequests: Initiates the process of requesting secret values from regular nodes according to the reveal order.
+- **StartSecretValueRequests**: Initiates the process of requesting secret values from regular nodes according to the reveal order.
-sendSecretValueRequestToNode: Sends the secret value request to a specific regular node, signing the round number and ensuring the correct node is targeted.
+- **sendSecretValueRequestToNode**: Sends the secret value request to a specific regular node, signing the round number and ensuring the correct node is targeted.
-HandleSecretValueResponse: Handles responses to secret value requests and continues sending requests to the next node in the reveal order.
+- **HandleSecretValueResponse**: Handles responses to secret value requests and continues sending requests to the next node in the reveal order.

-## Helper Functions for Regular Node (regularNode_helper/)
+### Helper Functions for Regular Node (regularNode_helper/)

-generateCvsSignature: Generates the CVS (Commitment Value Signature) for verifying the commitment.
+- **generateCvsSignature**: Generates the CVS (Commitment Value Signature) for verifying the commitment.
-handleCommitRequest: Handles incoming commitment requests from the leader and processes the CVS (Commitment Value Signature).
+- **handleCommitRequest**: Handles incoming commitment requests from the leader and processes the CVS (Commitment Value Signature).

 ### Verifying the Setup
 After running the node, you can verify the setup using the following methods: